 Here are some coping skills for unwanted memories:

-Address Memory Triggers
+Remove Memory Triggers

 Practice Mindfulness

+To begin practicing mindfulness, start with a few minutes each day.
+Mindfulness apps, like Headspace or Calm, offer guided meditations and exercises to help you build and maintain a daily practice.
 Be aware that mindfulness may increase symptoms for those with unprocessed trauma.
 If you have unprocessed trauma, please work with a mental health professional in relation to the practice of mindfulness.

-Talk to or Spend Time With a Friend or Family Member
+Connect With a Friend or Family Member

 Do Your Emotions Feel Extreme?

 Therapy can help you be less reactive and calmer.
 BetterHelp has over 30,000 licensed therapists who provide convenient and affordable online therapy.
-BetterHelp starts at $65 per week.
+BetterHelp starts at $65 per week and is FSA/HSA eligible by most providers.
 Take a free online assessment and get matched with the right therapist for you.

-Impacts of Negative Memories
+Impact of Negative Memories

 In My Experience